IEEE-VIT/.github/profile/README.md

 </p>

 <p align="center">
   IEEE VIT is a community comprising the most persevering of student developers, designers, and managers.
-Our ever-growing arsenal of projects covers a range of domains and technologies, from Web Development and App Development to Machine Learning and Electronics.
+Our ever growing arsenal of projects covers a range of domains and technologies, from Web Development and App Development to Machine Learning and Electronics.
 </p>

 <p align="center">